mahdictf/c-projects/README.md

 # VS Code Setup for C Programming

-This repository includes VS Code configuration files to help you build and run C programs seamlessly on a Windows environment.
+ VS Code configuration files to help you build and run C programs seamlessly on a Windows environment with F5.

 ## Configuration Files Overview